 Main picture: Trekboers crossing the Karoo by Charles Davidson Bell

 By the middle of the 18th Century, a generation of young farmers was growing up in wide open spaces far beyond the confines of Cape Town.
 They were like the nomads of the desert who wandered from oasis to oasis, except that the Dutch Colonists always went eastwards, over a pass and down to a river.
 They would farm in one district for a few years until the goodness had been sucked out of the land or until the homestead could no longer contain the large family.
 One by one the sons, with their brides, would claim their portion of cattle and a wagon and set out to look for a new home.

-And so, it was that the first grazing permit to Dutch Colonists who took up loan areas in the Swartkops River Valley and beyond, in the district of Uitenhage, one was issued on 1st February 1772 to Gerrit Scheepers for the farm “de Rietvalley”.
+And so, it was that the first grazing permit to Dutch Colonists who acquired tenure to “Loan Places” in the Swartkops River Valley and beyond, in the district of Uitenhage, one was issued on 1st February 1772 to Gerrit Scheepers for the farm “de Rietvalley”.
 The second farm, also called “Rietvalley”, was granted on 22nd September 1772 to Stephanus Johannes Bekker.
 This permit was, however, cancelled on 10 February 1773.

 Before the close of 1776, another ten permits were issued authorising Colonists to occupy and graze cattle on available loan land in the immediate vicinity of Uitenhage.
 Among the ten Colonists to receive a permit in 1776 was Gerrit, the eldest son of Cornelis van Rooyen, who settled on the farm “Zwartkopswagendrift”.
 All the loan farms were later given as Government Grants to the occupiers as quitrent farms.